jdemb/Project-without-name-during-creating/README.md

-# Projekt-Bez-nazwy-w-tworzeniu-
+# Project-without-name-during-creating
-Nowa gra, która powstanie na system windows obsługująca modele i efekty 3d w widoku izometrycznym.
+New game which will work on windows systems containing 3d models and effects with isometric projection